forguncyglobal/forguncyglobal.github.io/docs/4-develop/5-Page-&master-pages/3-create-a-master-page.md

 |**Columns**|Sets the number of columns on the page.|
 |**Page stretch mode**|The page will stretch or shrink depending on the browser at runtime.|

-## Create A New Mobile Master Page
+## Create a New Mobile Master Page
 Steps to create a new mobile master page:

 ![create-mobile-master-page](/assets/images/product-images/create_mobile_master_page.png)